Jaypatil25/BookMyJet---website/README.md

 The **BookMyJet** platform is designed to deliver a seamless and elegant booking experience.
 This web app allows users to:

-- View available flights or jets.
-- Understand key information about each aircraft.
 - Experience a smooth and responsive UI optimized for mobile and desktop.
 - Explore a frontend flow for commercial flights.